-Scapegoating has been used by human communities to restore harmony and achieve peace since the beginning of civilization.
-The problem with scapegoating is not the result – peace is a good thing – but with the method used to achieve it.
+To achieve peace we must understand how scapegoating has been used to justify violence as a means to restore harmony and achieve peace since the beginning of civilization.
+The problem with scapegoating is not the result – peace is a good thing – but with the violent method used to achieve it.
 The costs of that method are measured in endless cycles of human suffering.

 The Hidden Costs of Scapegoating